sandronimus/nelmio-form-get-parameter-plugin-bundle/README.md

 NelmioFormGetParameterPluginBundle
 ==================================

-This bundle extends NelmioApiDocBundle by providing ability to auto-register simple forms items as GET parameters.
+This bundle extends NelmioApiDocBundle by providing ability to auto-register forms as GET parameters.

 Installation
 ------------